 - protecting against osteoporosis;

-among others.
+and many other helpful effects.
 Please see this Healthline article, this Eating Well article and this Medical News for Today article for more information on the health benefits of eating tofu.

 Chia Seeds

 - Potato starch – although a refined flour, it is not much for this recipe and it really does help to give a light crispy outside to the tofu pieces.
+If you do not have potato starch, any other gluten-free starch will work.
+Tapioca starch, arrowroot or cornstarch all work well but I find potato starch gives the best results.

-Please see the printable recipe card at the bottom of this post for quantities of ingredients.
+Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

 Basic Instructions

-- Cut it into cubes;
+- Cut it into cubes about 1cm square;

-- Gently mix with the other ingredients;
+- Gently mix in a small bowl with the other ingredients;

-- Air fry @ 200°C for 10 minutes, turning half way (or bake in the oven @200°C for 10-20 minutes, until browned).
+- Air fry at 200°C for 10 minutes, turning half way (or bake in the oven at 200°C for 10-20 minutes, until browned).

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.

 Chef’s Tips